Pokémon Go: can it get you arrested?

-A leading Australian lawyer has warned budding Pokémon trainers to pause before they play, or they could be lured into the potential legal pitfalls of the game.
+A leading Australian lawyer has warned budding Pokémon trainers to pause for thought before they play, or they could fall prey to the potential legal pitfalls of the game.

 Thousands of players have signed up since the augmented reality app launched in Australia three weeks ago, with players using their smartphones to find and catch Pokémon.